Deep Intention

 ~ Richard Rohr

 The point of it isn’t to just be a type, but to use the awareness of our type as a kind of entry into a more full bodied humanity and a greater and greater capacity to embody and flow with all of the different qualities of our humanness.
+There is an intelligence at work in the cosmos that wants our flowering.

 ~ Russ Hudson